Owner vs employee mindset : Which are you?

 Running a business owner can feel very lonely and burdened.

 In contrast, an employee may have peers to discuss their issues with.
 Additionally, employees can pass issues up to their manager, whereas the “buck stops” with the owner every time.
 Business owners need a high degree of resilience.

 “I was often reluctant, especially in the early days, to seek support when I was finding the going a bit tough.

 The result of that being a tonne of stress that I really didn’t need to inflict upon myself.”
 Geoff Daniel Co-Host

 If you are struggling with business, we encourage you to reach out to people you trust to help.
 You may consider a business mentor as someone who you trust to help.

 That person or people might be someone internally if you have staff.

 The trick is knowing who you can trust in situations where the going might be getting a bit tough.

 What’s our verdict on business owner vs employee mindset?

-Our view is that for some people they are not suited to owning a business.
-For others, they adapt and cope really well.
+Our view is that people are not suited to owning a business.
+However, others can adapt and cope really well.
 After all, many business owners were employees.